 Ordering Online Is Cold and Impersonal

-Using traditional ordering systems can also be seen as disrespectful of a buyer’s time, schedule, or professional or family obligations.
-In effect, they may wonder, “Why do I have to spend 15 minutes on the phone when their competition lets me do it online in a few moments?”
+Ordering over the phone, for example, may feel incredibly inconvenient because it takes a long time, and you need to call until you get an answer.
+In effect, your customer may wonder, “Why do I have to spend 15 minutes on the phone when their competition lets me buy online in a few moments?”

 You Cannot Customize Orders With an eCommerce Solution